AlbertMontolio/images-transformer/README.md

 # Image Processing Service

-A Node.js/Express microservice that processes images using machine learning for categorization and object detection, with queue-based processing for scalability.
+A Node.js/Express microservice that processes images using machine learning for categorization and object detection, and sharp for image transformation,with queue-based processing for scalability and cqrs pattern.

 ## Table of Contents
 - [Technical Overview](#technical-overview)